molecule-labs/molecule/README.md

 }
 ```

+Byte buffers that start with an `IAC` command are filtered out from the input using the `collect` streaming primitive.
+The resulting stream of `ByteBuffer`s is then converted to a stream of strings via ASCII encoded `CharBuffer`s.
+Lines sent on the output are wrapped character buffers and then encoded into ASCII byte buffers (transformations on output channels, which is contravariant, must be read from right to left).

-Now, we are ready to expose the `HelloYou` process to Telnet connections using Molecule NIO, like this:
+Now, we are ready to expose `HelloYou` processes over individual Telnet connections using Molecule's NIO layer, like this:

 ```scala
 import molecule.nio._